-To create the most effective aftercare plan as clients transition out of HopeWay, his or her treatment team will begin planning for discharge from the first day he or she enters a program.
+To create the most effective aftercare plan as clients transition out of HopeWay, the client's treatment team will begin planning for discharge from the first day the client enters a program.

 Clients are involved in the discharge planning process throughout treatment.
 As they create their treatment plan with their primary therapist, they come up with treatment goals that not only impact their day-to-day recovery, but also their long-term progress.

 Primary responsibility for developing discharge plans lies with our Client Care Coordinators who work with clients one-on-one to develop a comprehensive and individualized plan.
 Our Client Care Coordinators help clients identify what supports they will need once they leave HopeWay.
 Aftercare plans may also link clients with a peer support service, with local support groups, and/or provide other helpful resources that support continued recovery and growth.
-Depending on the client’s circumstances, discharge planning may include finding a place to live, completing applications for school or new employment, and/or developing skills to successfully live on his or her own.
+Depending on the client’s circumstances, discharge planning may include finding a place to live, completing applications for school or new employment, and/or developing skills to successfully live independently.

 After Care Support Group